hex

 Hex.certCheck {n m : Nat} (B B' : Hex.Matrix Int n m) (U V : Hex.Matrix Int n n) (δ η : Rat) : Bool

-Executable certified-dispatch checker: verifies that (B', U, V) is a valid external candidate for reducing B, i.e. B and B' generate the same integer row lattice (witnessed by U, V) and B' is (δ, η)-reduced.
+Executable certified-selection checker: verifies that (B', U, V) is a valid external candidate for reducing B, i.e. B and B' generate the same integer row lattice (witnessed by U, V) and B' is (δ, η)-reduced.